ImagineSocialGit/engage-core/docs/module-boundaries.md

 - The invitation must use `message_type = imported_contact_permission_invitation`.
 - The invitation must carry a `consent_policy.permission_invitation` payload with `source = imported_contact` and `one_time = true`.
 - The system must refuse repeat invitations once a `contact_permission_invitations` row exists for the same contact/channel/source.
+- The system must also refuse repeat scheduling when a pending or sent imported-contact permission invitation scheduled message already exists for the contact.
 - Accepted public preferences create normal Messaging `MessageConsent` records for configured scopes.
 - SMS consent must be explicitly selected by the contact and must not be inferred from email consent.